 Standard 3: Cultural Leadership Principal Resident Current Self- Rating Experiences to Master the Standard Competencies the Experience will Utilize Artifacts and Documentation of Mastery Mentor Approval (Initial Indicating Your Support) Executive Coach Approval (Initial Indicating Your Support) Specialized Trainings (How did they relate to each standard for you?
 What did you learn?)
-A. Focus on Collaborative Work □Not Demonstrated Environment: The school □Developing executive understands and □Proficient acts on the understanding of the positive role ☐ Accomplished that a collaborative environment can play in the school's culture. ☐ Distinguished □Not B. School Culture and Identity: The school executive develops and uses □ Demonstrated □ Developing □ Proficient shared vision, values and goals to define the □ Accomplished identity and culture of the school. ☐ Distinguished
+A. Focus on Collaborative Work □Not Demonstrated Environment: The school □Developing executive understands and □Proficient acts on the understanding of the positive role ☐ Accomplished that a collaborative environment can play in the school's culture. ☐ Distinguished B. School □Not Demonstrated Culture and Identity: The school executive □Developing develops and uses shared vision, □Proficient values and goals to define the identity and ☐ Accomplished culture of the school. ☐ Distinguished

-C. Acknowledges Failures; Celebrates □Not Demonstrated Accomplishment s and Rewards: □Developing The school executive □Proficient acknowledges failures and celebrates ☐ Accomplished accomplishments of the school in order to define the identity, culture ☐ Distinguished and performance of the school D. Efficacy and Empowerment: □Not Demonstrated The school executive □Developing develops a sense of efficacy and □Proficient empowerment among staff which influences the ☐ Accomplished school's identity, culture and performance. ☐ Distinguished als: Evidence or docume ntation to support rating: School Improv ement Plan.
-Orking Conditions Survey chool Improvemen Student achiev Student achievement and testing data. ion, values, beliefs and goa aliaf and atatament nent in development of vision ing and distributed leadersh beller and statement.
-360 Degrees F ···· - · Other:
+C. Acknowledges Failures; Celebrates Accomplishment s and Rewards: The school executive acknowledges failures and □Not □Demonstrated □Developing □Proficient □ Accomplished celebrates accomplishments of the school in order to define the identity, culture and performance of the school □ Distinguished D. Efficacy and Empowerment: The school executive develops a sense of efficacy and empowerment among staff which influences the school's identity, culture and performance.
+Requirements for F Fficacy and owerment: school utive ops a sense clacacy and owerment ag staff which nnces the ol's identity, re and rmance.
+Not Demonstrated Requirements for Practicing Principals: Evidence or documentation to support rating: School Improvement Plan.
+NC Teacher Working Conditions Survey.
+Evidence of School Improvement Team.
+Student achievement and testing data.
+Statement of school vision, mission, values, beliefs and goals.
+Evidence of stakeholder involvement in development of vision, mission, valve, belief and statement.
+Evidence of shared decision-making and distributed leadership.
+360 Degrees Feedback.

 Gap Analysis: Describe your growth or lack of growth for each sub-standard over time.
-Resources/Supp port/Experiences/ Skills Needed to Com plete the Improver ment Plan Standard 4: Human Resource Leadership Principal Resident Current Self- Rating Experiences to Master the Standard Competencies the Experience will Utilize Artifacts and Documentation of Mastery Mentor Approval (Initial Indicating Your Support) Executive Coach Approval (Initial Indicating Your Support) Specialized Trainings (How did they relate to each standard for you?
+Resources/Support/Experiences/Skills Needed to Complete the Improvement Plan Resources/Sup port/Experiences /Skills Needed to Com plete the Improve ment Plan Standard 4: Human Resource Leadership Principal Resident Current Self- Rating Experiences to Master the Standard Competencies the Experience will Utilize Artifacts and Documentation of Mastery Mentor Approval (Initial Indicating Your Support) Executive Coach Approval (Initial Indicating Your Support) Specialized Trainings (How did they relate to each standard for you?
 What did you learn?)
 A. Professional Development/ Learning Communities: The school executive ensures that the school is a professional learning community. □Not Demonstrated □Developing □Proficient □ Accomplished □ Distinguished B. Recruiting, hiring, placing and mentoring of Staff: The school executive establishes processes and systems in order to ensure □Not Demonstrated □Developing □Proficient □ Accomplished

 a high-quality, high performing staff. ☐ Distinguished

+otan.

 C. Teacher □Not

-and Staff Evaluation: Demonstrated
+and Staff Demonstrated

-The school □Developing
+Evaluation: The school

-executive
+executive □Developing

-evaluates teachers and □Proficient
+evaluates □Proficient

-other staff in a
+teachers and other staff in a

-fair and Accomplished
+fair and

-equitable manner with
+equitable Accomplished

-the focus on Distinguished
+manner with the focus on

 improving Distinguished

+performance

-performance and, thus
+and, thus student

-student

 achievement.

-Requirements for or Practicing Prin cipals: Evidence or do ocumentation to su upport rating:
+cipals: Evidence or do cumentation to su ipport rating:

-rovement Plan. r Working Condition ons Survey.
+rovement Plan. r Working Conditio one Survey

-Evidence of School Improvem nent Team.
+f School Improven

-nievement and test
+nievement and tes

-ission, values, beliefs an vement in development valve holief and stat omont
+Statement of of school vision, m f stakeholder invol ission, values, beliefs an vement in development nd goals. of vision, mission, v valve helief and stat ement

-naking and distributed le raive, belief and Stat CITICIII.
+naking and distributed le raive, belief and stat ement.

-360 Degrees Feedback.
+s Feedback. ·

-Other:
+Other: occribo vour grow th or lack of growth for e ach out standard o war time

-Gap Analysis: Describe your growth or lack of growth for each sub-standard over time.
+Gap Allalysis.
+D escribe your grow un on lack of growth for e acii Sub-Standard ( wei uiile.